-- 1.6.
+- 5. The Assembly also adopted an important resolution entitled "Addressing environmental challenges through sustainable business practices" which "requests the Executive Director of UN Environment Programme, in collaboration with other UN bodies and UN partners, to continue to support the development of skills, especially for micro, small and medium sized enterprises, to promote sustainable production patterns, including cleaner production and industrial symbiosis in order to enhance their profitability, resource efficiency and productivity".
+The resolution also calls for the UN Environment Programme "to develop and implement programmes that catalyse replication, upscale existing innovative solutions and technologies, and promote the uptake of sustainable business approaches". - 6.
 Against this backdrop, the UN Environment Programme aims to be at the forefront for collaborating with the private sector in constructive and results-oriented partnerships that will bring the needed innovations, technological solutions and financing to tackle our most pressing global environmental challenges.
-The private sector will also be instrumental in contributing to the implementation of the relevant resolutions decided upon by 193 Member States at the UN Environment Assembly. - 1.7.
-The purpose of this report is to inform Member States on progress made in engaging the private sector through partnership initiatives in support to the implementation of the Programme of Work and Budget. - 1.8.
+The private sector will also be instrumental in contributing to the implementation of the relevant resolutions decided upon by 193 Member States at the UN Environment Assembly. - 7.
+The purpose of this report is to inform Member States on progress made in engaging the private sector through partnership initiatives in support to the implementation of the Programme of Work and Budget. - 8.
 The report includes an Annex of the updated list of current private sector partnership initiatives concluded by the UN Environment Programme with individual companies as of October 2018.

-2. Definition of the Private Sector
+II.
+Definition of the Private Sector

-2.1.
-Following the 2030 Agenda, the UN Environment Programme regards the private sector as ranging from micro-enterprises to cooperatives to multinationals.
+9. Following the 2030 Agenda, the UN Environment Programme regards the private sector as ranging from micro-enterprises to cooperatives to multinationals.
 It includes for-profit enterprises; companies or businesses regardless of size, ownership or structure; as well as private financial institutions, businesses trade associations and organizations that represent private sector interests.
 It also includes corporate philanthropic foundations.

-3. Highlights of Private Sector Engagement across Sub-programmes
+A. Highlights of Private Sector Engagement across Sub-programmes

-- 3.1.
-The UN Environment Programme has been working with private sector representatives and associations in the following areas: finance, oil and gas, waste, water, food and beverages, agriculture and fisheries, forestry, electric power, heating and cooling, tire and transport, mining and metals, tourism, building and construction, chemicals including plastics and cosmetics, manufacturing including textile and leather, information and communication technology, and retail.
-We also have regular engagement with networks of professionals, such as lawyers, whose work can positively contribute to addressing environmental issues. - 3.2.
-This cooperation has targeted progress towards more resilient supply chains, new green investment opportunities, and increased availability of environmentally sustainable goods and services in the global market, thereby advancing towards the realization of an inclusive Green Economy and more sustainable consumption and production patterns.
+10. The UN Environment Programme has been working with private sector representatives and associations in the following areas: finance, oil and gas, waste, water, food and beverages, agriculture and fisheries, forestry, electric power, heating and cooling, tire and transport, mining and metals, tourism, building and construction, chemicals including plastics and cosmetics, manufacturing including textile and leather, information and communication technology, and retail.
+We also have regular engagement with networks of professionals, such as lawyers, whose work can positively contribute to addressing environmental issues.

-3.3.
+- 11. This cooperation has targeted progress towards more resilient supply chains, new green investment opportunities, and increased availability of environmentally sustainable goods and services in the global market, thereby advancing towards the realization of an inclusive Green Economy and more sustainable consumption and production patterns. - 12.
 Most efforts undertaken are through Divisions and Regional Offices and engaging the private sector cuts across several Sub-programmes and support various Sustainable Development Goals.
-This section provides highlights of relevant activities according to Sub-programmes.
+This section provides highlights of relevant activities according to Subprogrammes.